AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/site-down-or-unresponsive/magento-site-down-troubleshooter.md

 +++**Do you have Elasticsearch errors?**

 a.
-YES – Proceed with steps for [checking Elasticsearch](https://devdocs.magento.com/guides/v2.3/config-guide/elasticsearch/configure-magento.html).
+YES – Proceed with steps for [checking Elasticsearch](https://developer.adobe.com/commerce/php/module-reference/module-elasticsearch/).
 b.
 NO – Proceed to [Step 8](#step-8).

 +++

 ## Step 8 {#step-8}

-+++**Was your MySQL database having slow queries or incorrect queries?**
++++**Was your [!DNL MySQL] database having slow queries or incorrect queries?**

 a.
-YES – Proceed with [Checking slow queries and Processes taking too long in MySQL](/help/troubleshooting/database/checking-slow-queries-and-processes-mysql.md) and checking your query structure in this [MySQL query tutorial](https://dev.mysql.com/doc/refman/5.5/en/entering-queries.html).
+YES – Proceed with [Checking slow queries and Processes taking too long in [!DNL MySQL]](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/troubleshooting/database/checking-slow-queries-and-processes-mysql) and checking your query structure in this [[!DNL MySQL] query tutorial](https://dev.mysql.com/doc/refman/5.5/en/entering-queries.html).
 b.
 NO – Proceed to [Step 9](#step-9).

 +++